Learn everything you need to know about bankruptcy and losing retirement savings.

 If you’ve spent years saving and building up your retirement, figuring out whether you’ll be able to keep it is probably a paramount concern when considering filing for bankruptcy.
 In Ch.
-7 bankruptcy, any assets that are not exempt (or protected) will be sold off or liquidated by the Ch.
-7 trustee to repay your creditors with some of that money.
+7 bankruptcy, the Ch.
+7 trustee will sell off or liquidate any assets that are not exempt (or protected) to repay your creditors with some of that money.
 What you need to know is whether your retirement savings are exempt or not.

 The answer depends on a few variables.